RaviTrivedi-06/C-Programming-1/README.md

 7. Convert minutes into hours.

 8. Convert dollars into Rs.
-Where IS = 48Rs
+Where 1$ = 48Rs

-9. Convert Rs. into dollars where 1 S = 48Rs
+9. Convert Rs. into dollars where 1$ = 48Rs

-10.Convert dollars into pound where s = 48 Rs.
-And I pound = 70 Rs.
+10.Convert dollars into pound where 1$ = 48 Rs.
+And 1 pound = 70 Rs.

 11.Convert grams into kg.